Small Garden Design Idea: Maximise Vertical Spaces

 Growing Up!
 (Bottom-up Planting)

 Most climbers and vines can be trained to grow up supporting structures.
 These plants attach themselves naturally with curly or sticky tendrils.
 There are a wide variety of structures suitable for growing gardens vertically upwards.
 Here are some examples:

-- Trellises – usually lattice or wire frames or similar structures.
+Usually lattice or wire frames or similar structures.
 Often made from timber, metal or plastic.
 These are generally supported on a fence, wall or building.
 They can also be added to a raised bed or planter box.
-You can find out how to make your own wall trellis using wire and eye hooks here.